Paula Kathrens

 Legal 500, 2024

-Paula is a partner in the Employment law team, advising key clients in both the public and private sectors including Welsh Government, further and higher education, health and social care, housing and the financial services sectors on all aspects of contentious and non-contentious employment law.
-Paula is a supervisor of Employment Tribunal work amongst other matters.
+Paula is a partner in the Employment, Pensions, Benefits and Immigration (EPBI) Group, advising key clients in both the public and private sectors including finance services, Welsh Government, further and higher education, housing, health and social care on all aspects of contentious and non-contentious employment law.

 Main area of practice

 Paula has specific experience in advising clients in relation to employment related litigation at all levels on claims for unfair dismissal, sex, race, age, disability and other discrimination and high value whistleblowing claims.
-Paula also advises clients on restructures and reorganisations, procurement and TUPE.
-Paula regularly delivers training programmes and seminars for public and private sector organisations.
+Paula also advises clients on restructures and reorganisations, outsourcing and TUPE.

 Expertise